How to Clean a Ceiling Fan (Without a Dust Storm)

 Lightly dampen your cloth with an all-purpose cleaner or a simple solution of equal parts water and white vinegar.
 Wring it out well, as you don't want any liquid dripping onto the fan's motor.
 Carefully wipe down both the top and bottom of each blade to remove any stuck-on grime.
 This will leave them looking fresh and polished.

-Step 4: Detail the Motor and Fixtures
+Step 4: Clean the Motor Housing and Light Fixtures

 Don't stop at the blades.
 The fan's motor housing, pull chain, and light fixtures also collect dust.
 Use one of your dusters or a clean, dry cloth to gently wipe down the central part of the fan.
 Pay special attention to any vents, as dust can accumulate there and affect the motor's performance over time.